jon-heard/obsidian-inline-scripts/README.md

     - have release announcements be based on what version you have in settings (can show multiple in a row, if you are behind enough).
     - Add a "donate" button to the bottom of the settings (or coffee?).
 Make it look prettier (the paypal logo, vs the "donate")
     - have a sidebar panel for shortcut buttons - buttons that, when clicked, trigger a shortcut.
-        - ??? means to open an input popup for value.
         - button settings include:
             - button text
-            - shortcut text (including ??? to autofill with input popup results)
+            - shortcut text (including ??? to auto-replace with input popup results on run)
             - list of captions for the ??? popup inputs
 	- button values are stored in a separate file from settings
 	- there are options to add button, edit/reorder a button, import buttons (appends), export buttons, clear buttons
+	- there is a select with different categories of buttons.
+You can select a set of buttons with the select.
+One for combat, one for journey, etc.
 - Find a way to allow the prefix & suffix to contain auto-closed characters - `{`, `"`, etc